Mbed-TLS/mbedtls/docs/psa-transition.md

 Under the hood, `PSA_WANT_xxx` enables the necessary legacy modules.
 Note that if a mechanism has a PSA accelerator driver, the corresponding legacy module is typically not needed.
 Thus applications that use a cryptographic mechanism both through the legacy API and through the PSA API need to explicitly enable both the `PSA_WANT_xxx` symbols and the `MBEDTLS_xxx` symbols.

+### Optimization options

+When PSA Crypto mechanisms are implemented by the built-in code from Mbed TLS, the legacy optimization options (e.g. `MBEDTLS_SHA256_SMALLER`, `MBEDTLS_ECP_WINDOW_SIZE`, etc.) apply to the PSA implementation as well (they invoke the same code under the hood).

+The PSA Crypto API may use accelerator drivers.
+In this case any options controlling the driver behavior are driver-specific.

 ### Self-tests

 There is currently [no PSA equivalent to the self-tests](https://github.com/Mbed-TLS/mbedtls/issues/7781) enabled by `MBEDTLS_SELF_TEST`.